jmd-dk/concept/doc/command_line_options.rst

 Queue: ``-q``, ``--queue``
 ..........................
-Specifies the name of the queue (called "partition" in Slurm) to which the remote job is to be submitted:
+Specifies the name of the queue (called 'partition' in Slurm) to which the remote job is to be submitted:

 .. code-block:: bash